Integer superharmonic matrices on the $F$-lattice: Base cases

 \subsection{Staircases}

 The {\it staircase} fractions are the reduced fractions of the form $\frac{1}{d}$ for $d$ odd and their rotations, $\mathcal{R}(1,d) = (\frac{d-1}{2}, \frac{d+1}{2})$.
-These fractions are the even or odd child in Farey quadruples $\q_{3}^k$ or $\q_{2}^k$ for $k \geq 0$ respectively.
+These fractions are the even (resp. odd child) in Farey quadruples $\q_{3}^k$ (resp. $\q_{2}^k$) for $k \geq 0$.
 The constructed tiles and Laplacians will respect the rotational invariance inherited from Lemma \ref{lemma:rot_invariance}.

 We start with the standard even child of $\q_{3^k}$ for $k \geq 0$. \begin{lemma} For each $d \geq 3$ odd,

 is a $(q p^{k+1}, p^{2(k+1)}q)$-pseudo-square which $g_{1/d}:T_{1/d} \to \Z$, given by,